davideastmond/sippy-prod/README.md

    Create a environment variable called `AUTH_SECRET` and assign some string (any string) to it.
    This is used by NextAuth to generate a token.

+   ### Google Maps

    To enable address autocomplete functionality, you need to set up a Google API key and assign it to an environment variable named `GOOGLEMAPS_API_KEY`.
 This key is required for using the Google Places API to fetch address suggestions.
 Click [here](https://developers.google.com/maps/documentation/places/web-service/get-api-key) for instructions on how to obtain the key.

+   To render the map, you'll need an environment variable that is available on the client side.
+Create `NEXT_PUBLIC_GOOGLEMAPS_API_KEY` and use the same value as your Google Maps API key.

-   In your Google console, ensure that the `Places` and `PlacesDetails` API functionality are switched on.
+   In your Google console, ensure that the `Places`, `PlacesDetails`, `Directions` APIs are switched on.

    ### For mock e-mail functionality using Ethereal: